 - a) the doors are tightly closed,

 - b) the air controls are turned down to the minimum setting,

-- c) the flue damper is closed (if fitted),
+- a) the flue damper is closed (if fitted),

 - d) a suitable fuel is being used,

 - e) the door seals are in good condition,

 - f) the chimney draft may be too strong

-- g) check ash pan seal and
+- g) check the ash pan seal and

-- h) check for ash below ash pan causing pan to seat incorrectly and clean out.
+- h) check for ash below the ash the pan causing pan to sit incorrectly and clean out.

-- 3. Soot forms on the window
+3. Soot forms on the window

 - a) The firewood may be too wet

 - b) the intake of secondary air may be insufficient

-- c) fire not hot enough
+- c) The fire is not hot enough